 Sometimes when teachers write exemplar responses, they produce such a high level of analysis that students find them overwhelming.
 I tried to avoid that.

-Includes a grade 9 model response to the AQA May 2018 question on adults and children.
+Includes a grade 9 model response to a question on adults and children.

-Includes a grade 8 model response to the AQA May 2017 question about male aggression and asks students how they could turn it into a grade 9 response through deeper language analysis (A02).
+Includes a grade 8 model response to a question about male hostility and asks students how they could turn it into a grade 9 response through deeper language analysis (A02).

 This resource is ideal to use to show students how to write successful answers that meet the criteria for A01, A02 and A03.